AIDRI/emping/_posts/2020-10-30-Matrix-multiplication-with-time-complexity-less-than-O(N^3).md

 $C_{22} = E_1 - E_2 + E_3 + E_6$

 We have therefore calculated the matrix C.
-With 7 multiplications and 18 additions, we can think that the algorithm does not perform well compared to the naive algorithm.
+With 7 multiplications and 18 additions / substractions, we can think that the algorithm does not perform well compared to the naive algorithm.
 We will therefore prove the opposite by generalizing this algorithm for a matrix $N \times N$.